jamesa08/MIDIAnimatorDocs/docs/source/general/animation_types.md

 # Animation Types (subject to change)

 Evaluate animation.
-Takes F. Parameters: Pass in a FCurve data object.
+Takes an object with FCurves and duplicates it across the timeline.
+Parameters: Pass in a FCurve data object.

 Projectile animation.
 Pre-defined animation code that animates a projectile launching.